 So that was the section on market or the ‘who’.
 We discussed the customer avatar there, so let’s talk about crafting that message now.

-What is your appliance repair company’s message?
+What is your hvac company or appliance repair company’s message?

 Why should someone choose to do business with you versus your competition?